Zereis/Weather-app-react-master/README.md

-## Weather App React Enhancement
+## Weather App Fullstack Enhancement

-I undertook the enhancement of the Weather App React project (originally from [fireclint](https://github.com/fireclint/weather-app-react)) with the goal of advancing my skills in React and API integration.
-Below are the key contributions and improvements made to the project:
+I undertook the enhancement of the Weather App React project (originally from [fireclint](https://github.com/fireclint/weather-app-react)) with the goal of advancing my skills in both front-end and back-end development, as well as API integration.
+The project has evolved from a purely front-end application to a fullstack solution with the following key contributions and improvements:

+## Key Contributions and Improvements:

 - **Fahrenheit to Celsius Conversion:**
   - Implemented a conversion function to switch between Fahrenheit and Celsius temperatures, enhancing the app's usability for users around the world.

 - **Dynamic Weather Icons:**
   - Added dynamic weather icons based on the forecast, providing users with visual representations of the weather conditions for a more intuitive experience.

+- **Fullstack Architecture:**
+  - Developed both front-end and back-end components to create a fullstack weather application.
+The back-end is responsible for fetching and processing weather data from an external API, while the front-end presents this data to users in a seamless and interactive manner.

 - **Forecast API Integration:**
   - Integrated a forecast API to display weather information for upcoming days, expanding the app's functionality beyond the current day.